The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 James 125cc two stroke motorcycle

-I already had a motorcycle licence having had a James 125cc 2 stroke motorcycle for my 16th birthday (photo of slightly more recent model ).
-The next year I persuaded my father that a 500cc Sunbeam twin cylinder shaft drive was safer (photo)!
-This was a really gorgeous bike – I was so lucky.
+I already had a motorcycle licence having had a James 125 cc 2 stroke motorcycle for my 16th birthday (photo of slightly more recent but very similar model ).
+The next year I persuaded my father that a 500 cc Sunbeam twin cylinder shaft drive was safer (photo)!
+This was a really gorgeous bike – I was so lucky and I must admit spoilt.

 We had the 1937 Buick through the 1939-45 war but did not run it as petrol rationing was very strict, so it remained up on blocks in our second garage at Hollycroft and was not used at all during the whole of the war.
 After the war, when I started to drive, the Buick still had relatively low mileage on the clock and, as cars were scarce then, we had a number of offers for it.
 As my brother Douglas was away during the war my father had used his maroon SS Jaguar throughout the war.

-Doug had a number of cars and was a keen car enthusiast.
+Doug had a number of cars and was a very keen car enthusiast.
 I remember during the Thirties at one stage he had an open Riley Kestrel Sprite Special sports car and a smaller green SS Jaguar before the maroon one mentioned above.
-I recall the Riley sports gave a great deal of trouble and was always breaking down and was very cold and wet during the winter when Doug used to take me to school.
+I recall the Riley sports gave a great deal of trouble and was always breaking down.
+It was very cold and wet during the winter when Doug used to take me to school.

 More about our houses in the Thirties

-I have made mention of our house Hollycroft in Adel, Leeds and there follows some more details of our various dwellings.
 As I have already described, from early childhood, the first house I remember was our home in Leeds – Hollycroft, 2 The Drive, Adel, Leeds.
-As far back as I can remember, we always had the two houses, the second being a semi-detached house Clevedon, Belle Vue Crescent, Filey on the Yorkshire coast where we spent the greater part of the summer holidays and many weekends during the year.
+As far back as I can remember, we always had the two houses, the second being a semi-detached house Clevedon, Belle Vue Crescent, Filey on the Yorkshire coast where we spent much of the summer holidays and many weekends during the year.

 I suspect the original accommodation in the original Hollycroft was above average for the time but would be regarded as modest today.
 There were three large downstairs rooms – kitchen (with a walk-in pantry), central lounge with French windows opening onto the garden and a large dining room, hall and small cloakroom for coats only.
 Upstairs there were four bedrooms (two with washbasins), one bathroom and a separate toilet – there was a second outside toilet downstairs next to the coal house.
 During the Thirties a large extra bedroom (for Douglas) and large hall were added to the ground floor at the back of the house.
 Ivy and Daisy shared one of the front upstairs bedrooms.
 Hollycroft seemed to be quite a distance from the centre of Leeds – it was, I believe, some 5 miles out of the city centre.